jaimejim/jaimejim.github.io/_posts/2017-05-09-internetsociety.markdown

 The advertising industry creates incentives for clickbait articles and centralizes much of the Internet's on few giants.
 Many websites increased their viewer share by using scandalous headings.
 News agencies copied the model to increase the number of viewers.
 Advertising is distorting the value of online services, from news, social networks to games or marketing.

 **Decadence of journalism.**
 As it happens, many newspapers these days, even reputable ones, don’t do investigative journalism anymore but rather copy-paste and translate from Thomson Reuter or from social media.
 Some news sources change title and content, or even delete their articles without publishing errata.
+If there is only a handful of sources of information, what's the point of having journalism?

 **Lack of scientific rigour on the news.**
 Few news agencies use a scientific publication format, citing the original author or quoting them properly.
 I believe some don’t even link them in order not to lose future revenue from ad traffic.
 This presumably creates a bias on search engines (well, I mean Google again) and penalises the original source.
 Moreover, appealing to authority by citing a scientific paper sadly does not make the fact true.